santanupattanayak/santanupattanayak.github.io/_posts/2025-08-02-Alignment-and-Reinforcement-Learning-Human-Feedback-in-LLMs.md

 \end{align}
 $$

-From the above expression we can see that the **Optimal policy through Alignment** is a **scaled version of the SFT model policy** with the scaling being **proportional to the exponent of the reward**.
-Hence, the completion favored by alignment cannot be too unlikely under the SFT model.
+The derivation reveals a **critical property of alignment** - The **optimal aligned policy** is simply the **SFT policy scaled by an exponential function of the reward**.
+This implies that the aligned completions cannot be arbitrarily unlikely under the SFT model — **alignment reshapes the distribution but remains fundamentally constrained by the support of the original supervised policy**.
+In other words, **RLHF alignment can only reweight what the SFT model already knows, not invent completely new behaviors outside its distribution**.

 If we were to express the reward as a function of the policies from the optimal policy we would get